How to Apply

 - have completed a minimum three-year postsecondary degree from an acceptable postsecondary

-- have successfully completed a one-year acceptable teacher education program
+- have successfully completed a four semester teacher education program

 - apply to the College for certification and pay the annual membership and registration